playing as a cleam suit scientist is something i've always wanted to do...and now this mod has just been graded...by me

 The lack of a ending is the most disappointing thing about it.
 For such a long mod its a shame to see the creator sort of give up on it.

 I will admit that there were some merits to this mod though, hence the above average rating.
 Gameplay is pretty fun at times.
 There is plenty of decent action.
 Some of the best parts is being caught in the crossfire of the Black Ops and HECU.
 Most mods I have played do not acknowledge the events of Opposing Force at all, even when they logically should based on the timeline.
 There is definitely some effort put with the custom and ported NPCs in the game.
 There are no silly additions that completely break the immersion.
 It is unlike Sweet Half Life, where it decides to throw in Grey Aliens half way through the game, and become a 1950s alien invasion movie.
-It is unlike Azure Sheep where they have weapons that are taken straight from Aliens and Halo.
+It is unlike Azure Sheep where they have weapons that are taken straight from Alien and Halo.
 Residual Point has a little restraint, and tries to be a more serious Half Life game.
-In fact, the only thing that is out of place would probably be the main menu background.
-It is an anime themed drawing of some girl with cybernetic arms or something, and a creature with a spiky head.
+The only exception is the main menu art, which has some anime themed cyborg girl in it, and a creature with a spiky head.
 I don't know what these drawings have to do with the game, since at no point do you ever see these characters in game.
 I guess the developer just wanted to show his art skills?
+But don't let the art fool you.
+The game plays like a traditional Half Life game.

 Residual point is a great half-life mod that I have played multiple times.
 It feels exactly like the game it runs on.
 The detail of the maps. the game play, the story line all seem to blend very well for me.
 I love that it gives you more to Black Mesa than what the original did.
 I have to give this mod a firm ten for overall entertainment and fun exploring of new areas never before seen within the universe of half-life.